jimmy622001/ECS_Jenkins_Github/docs/TESTING.md

 ## Continuous Integration

-Our testing strategy is integrated into the CI/CD pipeline using GitHub Actions:
+Our testing strategy is integrated into the CI/CD pipeline using Jenkins:

 1. **Pull Request Checks**:
    - Terraform format and validation